YX-S-Z/WGAN_Intro/index.md

 ### Introduction
 Since the original GANs suffers from mode __unstability__ and __mode collapsing__, this paper provides rigious proof to say why previous GANs will eventually encouter those two issues and provides a __better cost function(or a better metric to evaluate the 'similarity' between two probability distributions)__ to avoid these issues.

-### Why JS/KL divergence is not a good metric for evaluate the 'similarity' for two distribution
+### Problems with using JS/KL divergence as metric for evaluate the 'similarity' for two distribution

 ```markdown
 Syntax highlighted code block